adwoa123-code/Josephine-Network-Linux-portfolio/README.md

 ##SCENARIO

+#NOTE BEST : **Ericsson Context**
+ The commands and health checks shown here were executed on Ericsson-managed systems and customer nodes.
+These are *not* general-purpose Linux configurations, but specific to the support environment I was assigned to.

 AIRTEL Congo DRC_ Handover HC for New SDP23 and SDP24

 #ISSUES DETECTED .
 BELOW IS MY REPORT ON  THE HEALTH CHECK ON THE NODES  TO THE TEAM WHO IS SUPPOSED TO WORK ON IT .

 - There are many active alarms with different severities.
 Clear the old alarms and check the current ones please.
+-

 	[charles@pksdp10a home]$ sudo /opt/esa/bin/fmactivealarms